CenterForTheBuiltEnvironment/ashrae-db-II/README.md

 # ASHRAE Global Thermal Comfort Database

-The ASHRAE Global Thermal Comfort Database II includes complete sets of objective indoor climatic observations with accompanying `right-here-right-now` subjective evaluations by the building occupants who were exposed to them.
+The ASHRAE Global Thermal Comfort Database II combines sets of objective indoor environmental measurements with accompanying `right-here-right-now` subjective evaluations by occupants from buildings around the world.
 The database is intended to support diverse inquiries about thermal comfort in field settings.
-This is the official repository which contains the code used to maintain the Database II.
-You can download the latest version of the database from [here](https://datadryad.org/stash/dataset/doi:10.6078/D1F671)
+This is the official repository which contains the code used to maintain the Database II from version 2.1 onward.
+You can download the latest version of the database from [here](https://datadryad.org/stash/dataset/doi:10.6078/D1F671).

 This repository contains the source code we used to generate each new version of the dataset.
 This allows you to track the changes we have implemented.
-We highly encorage you to sumbit an issue if you spot any errors or you would like us to implement some changes.
+We encourage you to submit an issue if you spot any errors or you would like us to implement some changes.
 The repository comprises different folders, each containing the source code and data we used to generate a new version of the database.

 ## Changelog